 Apparently, a precedent exists – as this watercolor from Arader Galleries indicates.
-It is attributed to Thomas Nast and indicates he might have printed his signature without the traditional flair in other early pre-fame work.
+It is attributed to Thomas Nast and establishes that Nast printed his signature without the flair in his early pre-fame work.

 The owner also sent me additional images in hopes to find further information.
-Nothing is written on the back of the aged backing.
+Nothing is written on the back.

 I am excited for Susan’s new find and so glad that she shared it with me.
 If indeed, it is an authentic Nast watercolor, it is extraordinarily special for its Chinese subject and self-portraiture.
-It is the only known image (in my experience) that includes Nast with Chinese-Americans, and a work that suggests he interacted with them on some level.
+It is the only known image (in my experience) that includes Nast with Chinese-Americans.

 Speaking on behalf of both the owner and myself, we would love to hear from Nast experts and curators concerning this watercolor.